bagisto/bagisto-docs/src/docs/package-development/getting-started.md

 Once your package is set up, you can start building its functionality.
 For the remainder of this documentation, we'll assume you're following the manual setup approach, as this allows you to understand each component registration process step by step - such as routes, views, models, and controllers.
 While the Package Generator automates these registrations, learning the manual process helps you understand how each piece works together.

 ::: info Learning Approach
-The following sections will guide you through manual registration of components to provide deeper understanding of package development concepts.
+The remaining sections will guide you through manual registration of components to provide deeper understanding of package development concepts.
 If you used the Package Generator, you can still follow along to understand what was automatically created for you.
 :::